czifumasa/ytmusic-lib-tracker/README.md

 * All other songs that has not been changed

 ## Advanced Usage

+### Switch youtube account

+If you want to change the account from you are importing data:

+1. Go to application's main folder.
+2. Remove `headers_auth.json` file if it exists.
+3. Run `YTMusicLibTracker.exe`
+4. You will be asked to paste request headers again, so repeat the procedure described in [Authentication](#authentication) section.
+   This time you should be logged in to your second youtube account.

+### Manual Changelog
 With default behaviour, your youtube music library will be exported and changelog will be created based on comparison of current and previous exports.

 If you want to compare specific files: